RyanGibb/-image-colour-compression/README.md

 # image-colour-compression
 Uses a [k-means clustering algorithm](https://en.wikipedia.org/wiki/K-means_clustering) to compress the number of colours used in an image.

+Takes an image and converts it to an array of 3d data points (dimension for red, green, and blue).
+K-means clustering is used to find representative data points called centroids, in this 'color space'.
+Once found, the data points (representing colours) are assigned to their nearest centroid.
+This 'compressed color space' image is then output.

 # Usage:

 1. Navigate to src directory